Anorexia nervosa: Refeeding syndrome

+Treatment professionals tend to be conservative with refeeding in anorexic patients due to the risk of refeeding syndrome (RFS), which occurs when a malnourished person is refed too quickly for their body to be able to adapt.
+Two of the most common indicators that RFS is occurring are low phosphate levels and low potassium levels.
+RFS is most likely to happen in severely or extremely underweight anorexics, as well as when medical comorbidities, such as infection or cardiac failure, are present.
+In these circumstances, it is recommended to start refeeding more slowly but to build up rapidly as long as RFS does not occur.
+Recommendations on energy requirements in the most medically compromised patients vary, from 5–10 kcal/kg/day to 1900 kcal/day.
+This risk-averse approach can lead to underfeeding, which results in poorer outcomes for short- and long-term recovery.

 Medication

 Pharmaceuticals have limited benefit for anorexia itself.
 There is a lack of good information from which to make recommendations concerning the effectiveness of antidepressants in treating anorexia.
 Administration of olanzapine has been shown to result in a modest but statistically significant increase in body weight of anorexia nervosa patients.
+Other types of medication that can be used to treat Anorexia Nervosa are Prozac and Zyprexa.
+Prozac is a type of Selective Serotonin Reuptake Inhibitor which can be used to maintain a healthy weight in patients once they reach a healthy weight while Zyprexa is used to calm obsessive thinking and increase weight gain in patients.

+Metreleptin is undergoing research for its potential benefit in the treatment of anorexia nervosa.
+It is hypothesized that the gradual loss of body fat mass, and the ensuing low leptin levels, influence the psychological components of the disorder.
+It was shown that short-term metreleptin treatment of patients with anorexia nervosa had rapid on-set of beneficial cognitive, emotional, and behavioral effects.
+Among other things, depression, drive for activity, repetitive thoughts of food, inner restlessness, and weight phobia decreased rapidly.
+Whether metreleptin (or another leptin analogue) is a suitable treatment for anorexia nervosa remains to be seen.

 Admission to hospital

 Patients with AN may be deemed to have a lack of insight regarding the necessity of treatment, and thus may be involuntarily treated without their consent.
 AN has a high mortality and patients admitted in a severely ill state to medical units are at particularly high risk.
 Diagnosis can be challenging, risk assessment may not be performed accurately, consent and the need for compulsion may not be assessed appropriately, refeeding syndrome may be missed or poorly treated and the behavioural and family problems in AN may be missed or poorly managed.
 Guidelines published by the Royal College of Psychiatrists recommend that medical and psychiatric experts work together in managing severely ill people with AN.